georgjz/kitsune/README.md

 ## Compilation
 Run first `qmake` and then `make` to compile Kitsune.
 The executable is placed in the subdirectory `build`.
-There is no release build or automatic installation as of yet.
-You need to run it from the build directory.
+Optionally, you can use `make install` to add Kitsune to your system, but it is discouraged as of now.
+This software is still experimental.